-Diabetes is a condition that causes blood sugar levels to get too high.
+Diabetes is a condition that elevates blood sugar levels.

 There are two types of diabetes:

-The diagram below shows the normal process that occurs in people that don’t have diabetes.
+The diagram below shows the normal process that occurs in individuals without diabetes.

 With Type 1 diabetes, the pancreas produces very little or even no insulin.
 This often means that the body will have excess glucose, which can be dangerous.
 Type 1 diabetes usually occurs during childhood or teenage years but it is a lifelong condition.

 Type 1 diabetes can be treated by monitoring blood sugar levels and injecting insulin (usually in the abdomen or thigh).
-The extra insulin causes the liver to convert glucose into glycogen, which reduces the blood glucose level before it gets too high.
+The extra insulin causes the liver to convert glucose into glycogen, which prevents blood glucose levels from rising excessively.
 The amount of insulin injected is determined by the patient’s level of physical activity and diet.

-Patients with type 1 diabetes can help to control their blood glucose level by choosing an appropriate diet, which mainly involves eating foods that will not cause large increases in blood sugar levels.
+To control their blood glucose levels, individuals with type 1 diabetes should follow a balanced diet, mainly focusing on foods that won’t lead to large spikes in blood sugar.
 Exercising will also help to reduce blood sugar levels because working muscles can use glucose during respiration, whether insulin is available or not.

-With type 2 diabetes, cells of the body no longer respond to the insulin produced by the pancreas.
+In type 2 diabetes, the body’s cells become resistant to the insulin produced by the pancreas.
 The blood glucose level can also rise too high, which is dangerous.
 Type 2 diabetes is more common in older people.

-Carbohydrates break down into glucose, which raises the overall blood glucose level.
-So, exercise and a carbohydrate-controlled diet is the best treatment for this type 2 diabetes.
+Carbohydrates are broken down into glucose, which elevates blood glucose levels.
+Therefore, a combination of regular exercise and a carbohydrate-controlled diet is recommended for managing type 2 diabetes.

-Body mass index (BMI) has a strong relationship with type 2 diabetes and insulin resistance.
+There is a strong correlation between body mass index (BMI) and both type 2 diabetes and insulin resistance.
 In fact, obesity is a major risk factor for type 2 diabetes.